-The name is among those “given by the trappers,” according to Stanley Washburn, who canoed down the Fraser River from Tête Jaune Cache to Fort George in 1909.
-On a 1915 map, the creek appears as “Holliday (Baker) Creek.”
-It is perhaps named for Charlie Baker, who froze to death on Macleod Creek in January, 1909.
+On the 1919 map, the creek appears as “Holliday (Baker) Creek,” perhaps named for Charlie Baker, who froze to death on Macleod Creek in January 1909.
 With three other men Baker had prospected the Goat River, and got lost returning to Barkerville.

 A different Baker Creek flowing into the Columbia River is an official name.

 - Washburn, Stanley [1878–1950].
 Trails, Trappers and Tenderfeet in the New Empire of Western Canada.
 New York and London: Henry Holt, Andrew Melrose, 1912.
 Hathi Trust